BPI-SINOVOIP/BPI-M2-bsp/README.md

 2. Choose a board doing

-"This tool support following BPI board(s):"
+"This tool supports the following BPI board(s):"

 ************************************************"